Andrea-vicari/drum-machine-24/README.md

 A DRUM PAD Application built with React and API\
 Editable Keys using Axios and JSON SERVER\

+## RECAP 16/01
+Tested on localhost workd fine

+## Wait to test on Vercel

 ## Node.js Packages
 * react-router-dom
 * Axios